astronexus/ATHYG-Database/data/details/v2_builds.md

 ### Data selection criteria

 The main goal for AT-HYG was slightly different from that for HYG.
+The TL;DR version is "Although both attributes are important to both catalogs, HYG prioritizes _completeness_; AT-HYG prioritizes _accuracy_."

 For HYG, it was to get, as completely as possible, all the entries from the 3 source catalogs into one merged data set.
 Since essentially all stars in YBSC were also in HIPPARCOS, the outliers -- the ones that were mostly not identified elsewhere -- were from Gliese.
 And an explicit part of compiling HYG was to get as many of those as possible, regardless of brightness or additional data about them.

-For AT-HYG, it was to get, as completely as possible, accurate data (preferably from GAIA for distances) for as many stars as possible above a specific magnitude limit, while keeping the data set size manageable.
+For AT-HYG, it was to get, as completely as possible, accurate data (preferably from Gaia for distances) for as many stars as possible above a specific magnitude limit, while keeping the data set size manageable.
 The Tycho-2 limit of V ~ 12 is the result.
-Stars fainter than that limit are subject to being dropped from AT-HYG if they cannot be matched accurately to GAIA for distances or Tycho-2 or GAIA for positions.
+Stars fainter than that limit are subject to being dropped from AT-HYG if they cannot be matched accurately to Gaia for distances or Tycho-2 or Gaia for positions.

 A related condition is because the treatment of multiple stars varies significantly between catalogs, AT-HYG focuses on getting accurate data for _at least_ one star in any given star system in any catalog, but unlike HYG, it does not attempt to get _all_ of the stars in a system, but instead tries to get the most accurate data it can get for at least one.
 In practice, this is almost always the brightest or "A" component in a multiple-star system.

 ### Version-specific notes:

-#### Generating the Augmented Tycho (AT) catalog v2.2
+#### Generating the Augmented Tycho (AT) catalog v2.3

 The acceptance criteria for the Augmented Tycho (AT) catalog (in any version) are: